 Vicepresident of Marketing and Communications

 Patricia Andrade is VP of Marketing and Communications Leider Acoustics.
 Currently, she is also VP of Marketing at ABTS Convention Services, a global company specializing in managing international attendance for medical conferences.
 She specializes in global integrated marketing campaigns and digital media.
 Patricia also leads the Community Relations department which works to support nonprofits dealing with health and medical education in Florida and worldwide.

 A proud alum of Foxcroft School in Middleburg, VA, she attended the University of Miami School of Business receiving a BBA with majors in Marketing and Organizational Management, a certificate in Integrated Marketing Communications and a Masters of Business from the UMiami Executive MBA program.
-She is currently cursing her certification in Digital Marketing through Duke University's online program.
+She also earned a certification in Digital Media and Marketing through Duke University.